-- While 25% of all respondents said that they were more likely to get life insurance as a result of the coronavirus, the answer differed significantly by gender: 38% of men said they would be more likely to buy life insurance now, compared to just 14% of women.
+- While 25% are more likely to get life insurance as a result of the coronavirus, the answer differed significantly by gender: 38% of men said they would be more likely to buy life insurance now, verses just 14% of women.

-- But although a majority of people have active life insurance, only 3 in 5 said they are "very familiar" with what it does.
-When asked whether they knew what life insurance does, 33% of those surveyed said they knew "a little bit," while 9% said "not really."
+- While a majority of people have active life insurance, only 3 in 5 are "very familiar" with what it does.
+When asked whether they knew what life insurance does, 33% said they only know "a little bit," while 9% said "not really."

-- Over 30% also said they don't know how much life insurance an individual typically needs.
-While the appropriate amount of coverage changes for every person based on their financial needs, most other respondents came in with estimates that were almost certainly too low for a typical scenario.
+- More than 30% don't know how much life insurance an individual needs and most other respondents came in with estimates that were almost certainly too low for a typical scenario.

-- The amount and type of life insurance that's best for you will depend on a number of personal factors.
-The first step is determining the financial obligations you want to cover.
-These may include college tuition for your kids or mortgage debt.
+- The amount and type of life insurance that's best for you depends on a number of personal factors.
+The first step is determining the financial obligations you want to cover, like college tuition for your kids or mortgage debt.

-1 in 4 say COVID-19 has increased their interest in life insurance, with men more likely to agree than women
+1 in 4 say COVID-19 increased their interest in life insurance

-When asked whether the coronavirus situation had influenced their likelihood of getting life insurance, 25% of consumers said it had made them more likely to do so.
-About 69% of those who responded positively were men, who also accounted for 38% of all men participating in the survey.
-In comparison, only 14% of all women said they were more likely to get coverage due to the pandemic.
+When asked whether the pandemic had influenced their likelihood of getting life insurance, 25% of consumers said it had made them more likely to get coverage, however men were far more likely to respond this way.
+About 69% of those who responded positively were men, while only 14% of women said they were more likely to get coverage due to the pandemic.

-These differences between men and women may be due to several factors.
-One possible reason is that while more and more women are assuming the role of primary breadwinner, 59% of U.S. households still have a male family member earning at least half the household's income.
-Based on this, the higher interest in life insurance among men could be because men likely have a greater share of family income to protect.
+The differences between men and women may be caused by several contributing factors.
+One possible explanation is based on the idea of the "breadwinner" needing a life insurance policy.
+While an increasing number of women are assuming the role of primary income earner for their households, 59% of U.S. households still have a male family member earning at least half the household's income.

 Most people already have some life insurance, but many aren't sure what it actually does

-The survey results suggested more people want life insurance because of COVID-19, but they also revealed that a considerable number don't have much information about how life insurance policies actually work.
-While 65% of all respondents said they already had life insurance in place, only about 60% claimed they were "very familiar" with what life insurance does.
+The survey results suggested more people want life insurance because of COVID-19, but also revealed that a considerable number of people don't have much information about how life insurance policies work.
+While 65% of all respondents said they already had life insurance in place, only about 60% were "very familiar" with what life insurance does.